Published by Deborah Negron M.A.

 This water is for all.
 You see this call as your own personal calling to go out and reach others for Jesus.
 But the building of this structure is hard.

 You must learn.
 To understand that your call is Vertical.
 It comes from above.
 It does not come from some man who has decreed it.
 Your call comes from before the foundation of the world.
 It comes from the very heart of God.
 Yahweh has called you.
-Yeshua, yes Jesus the Don of God has appointed you for a light in the darkness.
-He has drawn you to himself so that his light in you will draw others too.
+Yeshua, yes, Jesus the Son of God has appointed you for a light in the darkness.
+He has drawn you to himself, so that, his light in you, will draw others too.

 When you are called there will always be opposition.
 This is my first point.

 - Opposition Comes to Those Who Are Called

 Let’s look at The prophet Elijah found in 1 Kings 17-19.
 He was a man mightily used of God.
 He had done some mighty works of God.
 He had even prayed and had a boy come back to life.
 He had spoken and God caused it not to rain for over 3 years.